lolasaf/ft_irc/README.md

 | Example | IRC, HTTP | Games, VoIP |

 For **ft_irc**, we’ll use **TCP stream sockets** — because chat needs reliable, ordered communication between multiple clients and our server.

+## How sockets handle IP addresses and other data

+**Ports**: The IP address used on the routing layer within the Layered Network Model is not the only address needed.
+TCP (stream sockets) and UDP (datagram sockets) also need a *port number* - a 16-bit number representing the local address of the connection.
+Each port is used for specific kinds of communications which is pre-defined in the BIG IANA Port List.
+On a UNIX machine: `cat /etc/services` to check them. e.g. HTTP (the web) is port 80, telnet is 23, etc.

+**Byte Orders**: Two byte orders -> Big Endian (storing big byte first) and Little Endian (storing small byte first).
+Big-Endian is also called *Network Byte Order* because that's what networks like to use and because this order makes more sense.
+Now the order used in the computer is called *Host Byte Order*.
+When building packets or filling out data structures, we need to know the native Host Byte Order in order to properly and accurately translate it to the network.
+To convert numbers from Host to Network Byte order, we use funcions depending if the number is short (2 bytes) or long (4 bytes).
+- `htons` h (Host) to n (Network) s (Short)
+- similarly `htonl` Host to Network Long
+- and in reverse: `ntohs` and `ntohl`

 ---